-One of the well-refined features of MyWorks Sync is the way in which our integration handles determining the sync of new customers in QuickBooks, and if they exist already in QuickBooks.
-In this article, we will discuss how our integration handles the logic of syncing customers.
+One of the well-refined features of MyWorks Sync is the way in which our integration handles determining the sync of new customers in QuickBooks and if they exist already in QuickBooks.
+This article will discuss the logic of syncing customers.

 When we sync an order to QuickBooks, the first thing we check is to see if the customer already exists in QuickBooks.
 We do this in the following priorities:

 Is the customer mapped in MyWorks Sync > Map?
 If so, the order is synced to the mapped customer in QuickBooks.

 - If the customer is not mapped in MyWorks Sync > Map, or it is a guest order:

 We first check QuickBooks for a customer that exists with the email address they used to order.
 If this customer does exist in QuickBooks, we will sync the order into them.

 If no customer exists in QuickBooks with their email address, we will create a new customer record in QuickBooks, sync the order to this customer, and automatically map the Woocommerce customer to this QuickBooks customer in MyWorks Sync > Map.